homeway/pippi/README.md

 ## usage
 ### how to create an pippi backend?
-if you use [gut](https://github.com/unbalancedparentheses/gut), it's so easy ...
+We use [gut](https://github.com/unbalancedparentheses/gut), a pretty generator.

 1) gut new pippi {{you_app_name}}
 ```